 - workplace health and safety standards, such as banning smoking near hazardous substances.

-You should note that where workplaces accommodate smoke breaks, this can leave employees who are non-smokers at a disadvantage.
+You should note that where workplaces accommodate smoke breaks, this can disadvantage employees who are non-smokers.
 That is because non-smokers enjoy less break time than smokers.
 Therefore, you should be wary of this when implementing your workplace policy, as differences in break time can cause animosity between workers and management.

 Ultimately, your workplace policy cannot diminish your employees’ rights under an award or agreement.
 So, if the relevant award allows your employees to take a rest break, you must give these breaks accordingly.